LS-Instruments/MVC-Actors/README.md

 # MVC Actors
 A library that extends the "Send Generate View Event.vi" to allow for **Model View Controller (MVC)** patterns based on a bidirectional event publisher/subscriber mechanism.

-This library allows the implementation of MVC patterns within the Actor Framework. **"Controller Actors"** define **"View Actors"** and **"Events"**; View Actors can subscribe to a subset of such events.
+This library allows the implementation of MVC patterns within the Actor Framework. **Controller Actors** define **View Actors** and **Events**; View Actors can subscribe to a subset of such events.
 Events can be fired either by the Controller Actors to all the View Actors and handled by them by suitable **Event Handlers** defined upon subscription or by View Actors to the Controller Actor, in the latter case the Controller Actor will handle them by means of suitable **Event Handlers** defined upon definition of the Events and will in turn broadcast the event to all the View actors but the one from which the Event originated.

 The library further provides children of the **View Actor** that implement tools to allow for the GUI Management of the Front Panels of the Actor Cores of suitable concrete implementations.
-The **"GUI View Actor"** is a subclass of the "View Actor" that provides the functionality to manage the Front Panel (Opening, Closing, Activation, Minimization, Maximization, Hiding, etc.) of all the **“Actor Core.vi”** of the whole actor class hierarchy.
-The **"GUI Container Actor"** is a subclass of the **"GUI View Actor"** that provides the infrastructure for the management of Subpanels present in its **“Actor Core.vi”** allowing inserting and removing the Front Panel of the **“Actor Core.vi”** of the whole actor class hierarchy defined by any subclass of the **"GUI View Actor"**.
+The **GUI View Actor** is a subclass of the **View Actor** that provides the functionality to manage the Front Panel (Opening, Closing, Activation, Minimization, Maximization, Hiding, etc.) of all the **Actor Core.vi** of the whole actor class hierarchy.
+The **GUI Container Actor** is a subclass of the **GUI View Actor** that provides the infrastructure for the management of Subpanels present in its **Actor Core.vi** allowing inserting and removing the Front Panel of the **Actor Core.vi** of the whole actor class hierarchy defined by any subclass of the **GUI View Actor**.

 ## Quick Start Guide